DigitalGrin/EasyConical/README.md

 ### User Guide

-Please refer to the [User Guide](./User%20Guide.md).
+Please refer to the [User Guide](./User%20Guide.md) or this handy [Tutorial Video](https://www.youtube.com/watch?v=8OwJpy0NEvE).
 Remember to use EasyConical alongside a slicer that can process the settings in the ['Required Settings'](./User%20Guide.md#required-settings) section of the user guide.

 ### Get EasyConical